perfguru87/perftracker-browser/README.md

 # perftracker-cp-crawler

-perftracker-cp-crawler - a set of libraries and scripts to crawl web UI Control Panels (like Wordpress), integrated with client library for the [perftracker](https://github.com/perfguru87/perftracker)
+perftracker-cp-crawler - a set of libraries and scripts to crawl web UI Control Panels (like Wordpress), integrated with the [perftracker](https://github.com/perfguru87/perftracker)

-Features:
+## Features

 - selenium-based framework (on top of Chrome and Firefox browsers)
 - python-based browser simulators
 - page response time measurement